Hindu astrology: Heavenly bodies

-The navagraha are said to be forces that capture or eclipse the mind and the decision making of human beings.
+The navagraha are said to be forces that capture or eclipse the mind and the decision-making of human beings.
 When the grahas are active in their daśās, or periodicities they are said to be particularly empowered to direct the affairs of people and events.

 Planets are held to signify major details, such as profession, marriage and longevity.

-Of these indicators, known as Karakas, Parashara considers Atmakaraka most important, signifying broad contours of a person's life.
+Of these indicators, known as Karakas, Parashara considers Atmakaraka the most important, signifying the broad contours of a person's life.

 Rahu and Ketu correspond to the points where the moon crosses the ecliptic plane (known as the ascending and descending nodes of the moon).
-Classically known in Indian and Western astrology as the "head and tail of the dragon", these planets are represented as a serpent-bodied demon beheaded by the Sudarshan Chakra of Vishnu after attempting to swallow the sun.
+Classically known in Indian and Western astrology as the "head and tail of the dragon", the two are represented as a serpent-bodied demon beheaded by the Sudarshan Chakra of Vishnu after attempting to swallow the sun.
 They are primarily used to calculate the dates of eclipses.
 They are described as "shadow planets" because they are not visible in the night sky.
 Rahu and Ketu have an orbital cycle of 18 years and they are always retrograde in motion and 180 degrees from each other.

 Gocharas – transits

-A natal chart shows the position of the grahas at the moment of birth.
-Since that moment, the grahas have continued to move around the zodiac, interacting with the natal chart grahas.
+A natal chart shows the positions of the grahas at the moment of birth.
+After that moment, the grahas move around the zodiac, interacting with the natal chart grahas.
 This period of interaction is called gochara (Sanskrit: ', 'transit').

-The study of transits is based on the transit of the Moon (Chandra), which spans roughly two days, and also on the movement of Mercury (Budha) and Venus (Śukra) across the celestial sphere, which is relatively fast as viewed from Earth.
+The study of transits is based on the transit of the Moon (Chandra), which spans roughly two days, and also on the movement of Mercury (Budha) and Venus (Śukra) across the celestial sphere, which are relatively fast as viewed from Earth.
 The movement of the slower planets – Jupiter (Guru), Saturn (Śani) and Rāhu–Ketu — is always of considerable importance.
 Astrologers study the transit of the Daśā lord from various reference points in the horoscope.